Nicola McCabe

-I often cringe when I hear myself or Tim telling people how to make a fire for their wood-burning Cotswold Eco Tub.
-Especially as we live in France where probably 95% of our customers have one or more wood-burners in their homes and could lay the perfect fire in their sleep!
+I often cringe when I hear myself or Tim telling people how to make a fire for their wood-burning hot tub or sauna.
+We live in France so probably 95% of our customers have one or more wood-burners in their homes and could lay the perfect fire in their sleep!

 However, experience has taught us that not everyone has a fire.
 Some lucky hot tub owners actually have central heating that heats the whole house without them ever having to store, chop or carry a single lump of wood.
 But even if you have experience of indoor wood-burners, there are other factors to consider when you are lighting a stove outside, such as wind, atmosphere and wet wood!